Testing An Immersion Heater

 How to fix:

-Remove the wiring from the thermostat, buy a new one and replace it.
-The thermostats will slide out from the immersion heaters body.
+Remove the wiring from the thermostat, buy a new one and replace or repair it.
+The thermostats will slide out from the immersion heater’s body.

 Testing between the heating element and the immersion heater body

 Your readings should be 1 or OL.
-You should have high resistance, an open (OL) reading.
+You should have high resistance and an open (OL) reading.
 This reading is totally fine.

-The only problem you could have in this testing is that the multimeter applies only a small voltage (1.5-3volt).
+The only problem you could have in this testing is that the multimeter applies only a small voltage (1.5-3 volts).
 For a proper reading, you need an insulation tester that applies 500 volts which is expensive.